 A recent dietary fad has had many Americans trying a diet that offers restrictive micronutrient and macronutrient recommendations.
 This diet is called the Ketogenic (keto) diet.

 The ketogenic diet is a very low-carb, high-fat diet that shares many similarities with the Atkins and low-carb diets.
 It involves drastically reducing carbohydrate intake and replacing it with fat.

 The keto diet is often adopted to boost weight loss, however, in the medical world, the ketogenic diet was originally designed to treat epilepsy in children.
-When used as a treatment for pediatric epilepsy, the keto diet is very closely monitored and administered by a registered dietitian.
-Despite its recent popularity, the keto diet does not have the best reputation with the experts, and here is what our Diabetes Educator and Registered Dietician has to say about it.
+When used as a treatment for pediatric epilepsy, the keto diet is very closely monitored and administered by a Registered Dietitian.
+Despite its recent popularity, the keto diet does not have the best reputation with the experts, and here is what Wellview Diabetes Educator and Registered Dietitian, Lauree Slingerland, has to say about it.

 Adhering to the keto diet, especially for long periods of time…

 …CAN LEAD TO KETOSIS.